strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.2 =
+* Added pmpro_invoice_bullets_top and pmpro_invoice_bullets_bottom hooks to confirmation and invoice pages.
+Passes $pmpro_invoice.
 * Added discount code id and code columns to orders and members list CSV exports.
 (Fixing bug with this yet.)
 * Added is_ssl() check to pmpro_https_filter so PMPro will add HTTPS to URLs even if the $besecure global hasn't been set yet.
 Thanks, Andrew Calaio at WPCurve.
+* Removed the pmpro_cron_trial_ending_warnings daily cron so trial ending emails will no longer go out.
+The function pmpro_cron_trial_ending_warnings() is still there if you want to call it yourself.
+There were issues on some sites where these emails were going out erroneously and also many ways of doing "custom trials" including setting the subscription start date back a certain number of days was not picked up as a trial by this script anyway.

 = 1.7.1 =
 * Design updates to frontend and backend pages.